 Western Europe and the European Union ranked highest as a region, with an average of 66 points, followed by Asia Pacific, with an average of 45 points.
 The Americas was next, with an average of 43 points.
-The Middle East and North Africa averaged 39 points, followed by Eastern Europe and Central Asia, with an average of 35 points, and sub-Saharan Africa, the lowest, with an average of 32 points.
+The Middle East and North Africa averaged 39 points, followed by Eastern Europe and Central Asia, with an average of 35 points, and most of Africa, the lowest, with an average of 32 points.

 Threats to checks and balances